 Plant Alliums This Fall to Prepare for Next Summer

-If you are wanting to try this project but don’t have any allium planted, you can plan ahead for next year.
+If you are wanting to try this project but don’t have any allium planted, plan ahead for next year.
 Allium bulbs are hardy in zones 3-9.
-You will want to plant your allium bulbs in fall, between September and December depending on your location.
+Plant allium bulbs in fall, between September and December depending on the climate they are being planted in.
 Gardeners in colder climates will want to plant in September, October, and November.
 Gardeners in warm climates can plant as late as December or even early January.

 Experiment with planting different varieties of allium to get even more shapes and textures which will add extra visual interest to your project.
-I suggest planting large Allium giganteum for the biggest allium blooms to paint.
-Purple Sensation Allium are an economical way to start gardening with allium as you generally get more bulbs per pack for a lower cost.
+Plant large Allium giganteum for the biggest allium blooms to paint.
+Purple Sensation Allium is an economical way to start gardening with allium.
+They generally have more bulbs per pack for a lower cost.
 The blooms of Purple Sensation Allium are medium-sized, but showy and will work well for painting.
-Mercurius Allium has upward facing petals that aren’t as round, these are nice to mix in with the large round allium for a different shape.
-For an airy appearance, the large blooms of the Star of Persia Allium provide a more free-flowing and fun appearance!
+Mercurius Allium has upward-facing petals that aren’t as round, these are nice to mix in with the large round allium for a different shape.
+For an airy appearance, the large blooms of the Star of Persia Allium provide a free-flowing and fun appearance!

-Painting allium is so easy, and few supplies are needed for this fun summer DIY project.
-This project would be fun to do with kids above the age of 10 (as long as you trust them to be responsible with the paint).
+Painting allium is so easy!
+Few supplies are needed for this fun summer DIY garden project.
+This project would be fun to do with kids above 10 (as long as you trust them to be responsible for the paint).
 It is also a fun project that can result in affordable long-lasting décor.
-Painted allium flowers can last for years which can be an enticing option for affordable holiday decorations that can used year after year.
-Plan ahead this summer and paint your allium flowers now for seasonal décor, wedding centerpieces or any other area you need some fun colorful shapes.
+Painted allium flowers can last for years.
+Due to their longevity spray painted allium can be an enticing option for affordable holiday decorations that will last for several years.
+Plan ahead this summer and paint your allium flowers now for seasonal décor, wedding centerpieces, or any other area you need some fun colorful shapes.